-CORONA, CA, December 28, 2017 – PlainJoe Studios, a unique architecture and multi-discipline design group, celebrated the completion and opening of three distinct church renovation design projects completed in Q4.
+CORONA, CA, December 28, 2017 – PlainJoe, a unique architecture and multi-discipline design group, celebrated the completion and opening of three distinct church renovation design projects completed in Q4.
 The projects, located coast-to-coast in Los Angeles, Tulsa, and Orlando, provided unique design challenges in their varied physical constraints and corporate visions.

 “I’m continually surprised by our design team’s capacity and versatility,” said Mel McGowan, Co-Founder and Chief Creative Officer at PlainJoe.
 “Whether it’s converting a big-box retail space into a vibrant worship center, or renovating an existing, traditional church space, they meet the challenge head-on.
 And the results are incredible.”

 The three projects, as unique in scope as their locations, sparked opportunities for big ideas and epic transformations.
 In Orlando, Florida, Mosaic Church acquired an abandoned big-box grocery store located in an outdoor mall.

 “When we first walked into the building, it was awful,” said McGowan.
 “Everything was falling apart and leaking, standing water everywhere.
 And to see the completed transformation today, it’s like night and day.”

 The PlainJoe team provided environmental design and theming for the 78,000-square-foot building.
 From the moment they walk through the doors, visitors are immersed in the ongoing story of creation’s redemption through a stylized interpretation of the Garden of Eden.

 At Asbury United Methodist Church in Tulsa, Oklahoma, PlainJoe’s environmental design team created a dramatic transformation of the church’s traditional children’s ministry spaces.
 The new theming welcomes kids into an exciting park setting with rock walls, adventure trails, and plenty of space for teaching, play, and meaningful interaction.